 Competing real property rights (derechos reales) are the most dangerous, because they can trump the rights of the buyer, especially if they have been registered in the Public Registry before the buyer's rights are registered.
 In the case of valid, competing claims of real property rights, Mexican law generally provides that the party whose rights prevail is the party that has first registered those rights in the Public Registry.
 The first in time, the first in right.
 One caveat to this general rule is that the prevailing party must not have acquired its rights while on notice of pre-existing real property rights, but the party asserting this exception would have to prove it in court.
-This is similar to the "racenotice" title registration laws in Arizona and most U.S. states, with some exceptions.
+This is similar to the "race-notice" title registration laws in Arizona and most U.S. states, with some exceptions.
 For the same reasons real estate transactions in the U.S. almost always require registration of the deed from the seller at closing (or as soon thereafter as possible), the same prudent procedure should be followed with Mexican property purchases.

-Buyers who have not formalized their rights before a Notario and registered their rights at closing are advised to do so as soon as possible in order to gain protection against subsequently registered third party real property claims.
-If there are competing real property claims and none of them are registered, then the buyer's best protection may be to register first.
-Otherwise, the buyer would have only one of competing unregistered claims, and face uncertain, costly and time-consuming litigation in Mexico, just to have a chance of having the buyer's rights to the property claim before the buyer's rights are registered, then the buyer's rights are registered, then the buyer's rights are registered.
+Buyers who have not formalized their rights before a Notario and registered their rights at closing are advised to do so as soon as possible in order to gain pro-Jiménez tection against subsequently idalgo del Parral registered third party real MEX property claims.
+If there are competing real property Palacio Torreón Matan claims and none of them are registered, then the buyer's best protection may be to register first.
+Otherwise, the buyer would have only one of competing unregistered claims, and face uncertain, costly and time-consuming litigation in Mexico, just to have a chance of having the buyer's rights to the property validated by a Mexican court.
+If a third party has already registered a real property claim before the buyer's rights are registered, then the buyer faces an even more difficult and uncertain legal battle.